College Park Academy: Curriculum

 College Park Academy utilizes an online platform to deliver the curriculum.
 Which gives students a personalized learning experience that they can access online at school and at home and allows acceleration on an individual basis.
 CPA offers four foreign languages (Spanish, Chinese, French, American Sign Language).
 In 2022, College Park academy exceeded state and county benchmarks for college readiness in science, writing, and mathematics.

 Students have the opportunity to earn university credits through Signature Programs.
 Signature Programs are centered around an academic discipline to give students exposure to the university academic experience while earning college credits in high school.
 The Signature Program offers coursework in the following disciplines: behavioral and social science, business, computer science, education, engineering, and public health.

 CPA was designed to maximize opportunities for students to take University of Maryland credits and highschool credits concurrently.
 Since the founding CPA students have taken the following courses: Philosophy, Intro to Engineering Design, Computer Science, Intensive Intermediate French, Geography, Sociological Social Psychology, Intro to Criminal Justice, Infant Development, and General Astronomy.
 They also have the opportunity to take courses at other Universities in Maryland.
 In 2022, 70% of students took an AP Exam.

 Application Process

 CPA accepts students via a lottery process through Prince George's County Online Registration and Applications Process.
 Any rising 6-12 grade students that are currently enrolled in a public Prince George's County school can apply during the lottery window from November–January.
-Lottery preference will be given to students that meet one or more of the following: siblings of a current student; students that live in the close geographic proximity Elementary schools in the following Cachet Areas: Hollywood, Parade Branch, Riverdale, University Park, Cherokee Lane, Burman Heights; if the student is a child of a teacher or staff member.
+Lottery preference will be given to students that meet one or more of the following: siblings of a current student; students that live in the close geographic proximity Elementary schools in the following Cachet Areas: Hollywood, Paint Branch, Riverdale, University Park, Cherokee Lane, Berwyn Heights; if the student is a child of a teacher or staff member.